NebulaServices/Nebula/README.md

     ```
 #### Extra (Postgres)

-- To use Postgres over SQlite, uncomment the DB section in the `docker-compose` file (or use your own postgres DB!).
+- To use Postgres over SQLite, uncomment the DB section in the `docker-compose` file (or use your own Postgres DB!).
 Then, modify the `config.toml` (See: [#config](#config) for knowledge on how to do this)
-- To use Postgres over SQlite in a normal docker environment (no compose), you'll have to set one up and then modify the `config.toml` to use it.
+- To use Postgres over SQLite in a normal docker environment (no compose), you'll have to set one up and then modify the `config.toml` to use it.
 (See: [#config](#config) for knowledge on how to do this)

 ---

 ## Config

-- There are a couple of configuration options for nebula.
-Most of the time, the defaults are fine, but there are instances where you may not want certain options enabled or certain things running.
+There are a couple of configuration options for Nebula.
+The defaults are fine most of the time, but there are instances where you may not want certain options enabled or certain things running.
 - An example config file is located [here](./config.example.toml).
 - Config format is in TOML